Oura Ring 5 vs. Fitbit: Top trackers compared

 - Stress tracking

-It will generate an overall sleep score based on a range of metrics including heart rate, breathing, temperature, and blood oxygen levels — and tell you whether it detected significant breathing disturbances (a possible sign of sleep apnea).
-You’ll see insights into sleep efficiency, and signs of restfulness and record total sleep time and time spent in bed.
+It will generate an overall sleep score based on a range of metrics, including heart rate, breathing, and temperature—and tell you whether it detected significant breathing disturbances (a possible sign of sleep apnea).
+You’ll see insights into sleep efficiency and signs of restfulness, and record total sleep time and time spent in bed.

 - Sleep stage (Deep, REM, Light sleep)